The legal structure of the Servier group, an international pharmaceutical company, aims for:

 – unity and harmony,

-– and, to be a group of people and not of capital.
+– being a group of people and not of capital.

 This structure allows the group’s vocation to express itself fully: to be committed to therapeutic progress for the benefit of patients.